4L00P/game-knight-legacy/src/client/components/group-schedule-components/STEPS.md

 `Steps to do next`
 Make sample data to test front end display

+bar charts:
+- contain a data property that will hold an array of values
+- can specify bar ticks with xAxis prop
+- series contains the points of data

 Make CRUD operations for the availability on back end